 Conclusion

-We showed that species sympatry is an important factor shaping the evolutionary history of primates’ brains.
-It now seems crucial to scrutinise more carefully how sympatry fits with other socio-ecological variables that have been shown to influence brain size evolution in this clade (e.g. diet, group size, home range etc., see DeCasien, Williams, and Higham 2017; DeCasien and Higham 2019; Powell, Isler, and Barton 2017).
-In addition, dietary overlap and food competition might not only happen between frugivorous primates, but any frugivores in the same area.
-In fact, it is very likely that any hypotheses on cognition evolution, generally discussed within species, could be broadened to a between-species context: foraging facilitation between species does exist (Olupot, Waser, and Chapman 1998; Havmøller et al. 2021), and so do polyspecific social associations (Porter 2001), as well as inter-species territory defence (Drury, Cowen, and Grether 2020; Losin et al. 2016) or imitation and copying (Persson, Sauciuc, and Madsen 2018; Pepperberg 2002).
+We showed that species sympatry is an important factor shaping the brain evolutionary history of frugivorous primates.
+It now seems crucial to scrutinise more carefully how sympatry fits with other socio-ecological variables that also influence brain size evolution in this clade (e.g. diet, group size, home range, etc., see DeCasien, Williams, and Higham 2017; DeCasien and Higham 2019; Powell, Isler, and Barton 2017).
+In addition, dietary overlap and food competition might not only happen between frugivorous primates but between any frugivores in the same area.
+In fact, it is very likely that any hypotheses on cognition evolution, generally discussed within species, could be broadened to a between-species context: foraging facilitation between species does exist (Olupot, Waser, and Chapman 1998; Havmøller et al. 2021), and so do polyspecific social associations (Porter 2001), as well as inter-species territory and resource defence (Drury, Cowen, and Grether 2020; Losin et al. 2016) or imitation and copying (Persson, Sauciuc, and Madsen 2018; Pepperberg 2002).
 Similarly, prey-predator races could shape selection on cognitive abilities (Shultz and Dunbar 2006).
-As Alice said “It’s a great huge game of chess that’s being played—all over the world” (Carroll 1871, chap.
-II) and all individuals are just pieces to play with or against, no matter the species.
+As Alice said, “It’s a great huge game of chess that’s being played—all over the world” (Carroll 1871, chap.
+II) and all individuals are just pieces to play with or against.

 Acknowledgements

 We considerably value the help provided by J. Drury in making some scripts available functions in the RPANDA package in R and helping us run them, and that of M-C. Quidoz for assistance in using the CEFE cluster.
 We thank S. Benhamou and M. Clairbaux for discussions on spatial projections, M. Quéroué, V. Lauret, A. Caizergues, and C. Teplistky for feedback on Bayesian computations, and H. Morlon for discussions on models of trait evolution.
-We also acknowledge the Editor F. Condamine, O. Todorov, and four anonymous reviewers for their constructive comments on our manuscript that helped us improve it.
+We also acknowledge Editor F. Condamine, as well as P. Gonzalez, O. S. Todorov, and three other anonymous reviewers for their constructive comments on our manuscript that helped us improve it.
 Finally, this work could not have been possible without prior data collection from the IUCN Red List (primate ranging), the 10kTrees project (phylogenetic trees), and A. R. DeCasien and collaborators, L. E. Powell and collaborators, O. S. Todorov and collaborators, E. P. Willems and collaborators, F. Pearce and collaborators, A. F. Navarrete and collaborators, and C. C. Grueter who provided primate trait data we used as (supplementary) material with their articles.
 Their indirect input is therefore tremendous.
-Both authors were supported by a doctoral grant from the École Normale Supérieure, Paris.

 Authors’ contribution

-BR conceived the study, gathered, cleaned and analysed the data, drew the figures, wrote the first version of the manuscript and subsequently revised it.
+BR conceived the study, gathered, cleaned, and analysed the data, drew the figures, wrote the first version of the manuscript, and subsequently revised it.
 BP-L implemented the ClaDS algorithm for our data, helped with running other analyses and drawing figures, and revised the manuscript multiple times.

+Funding

+Both authors were supported by a doctoral grant from the École Normale Supérieure, Paris.

+Conflict of interest

 The authors declare having no conflict of interest.
 All authors gave final approval for publication and agree to be held accountable for the work performed therein.

-Data accessibility
+Data, script, and code availability

 The data and codes that support the findings of this study are openly available at https://github.com/benjaminrobira/Meta_analysis_cognition_primates.